 “Please, Janice, you could put all of those Alpha Beta Phis girls to shame.
 You just need to show us some of your tricks.
 We all aren’t really out of shape, we just need some pointers.”

 Kimberly looks at me quietly and then sighs.
-“I guess I could talk to some people to get an idea of what the events for this year are.
+“I guess I could talk to some people to get an idea of what the events are for this year.
 That way, we have an idea of what to train for.”